oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 Bytecode DSL also associates `Tag`s with operations to support instrumentation using the Tag operation.

-TODO
+TODO: fill in after instrumentation is supported

 ### Bytecode index introspection
-TODO

- (One way to obtain the bytecode index is to bind the the `$bci` pseudovariable as a parameter to an operation specialization).

-### Parsing modes
+TODO: fill in after bci changes

-### Reparsing
+### Reparsing metadata

+In order to support source position computations and instrumentation, Truffle interpreters store extra metadata (e.g., source position information) on each root node in the program.
+This metadata can contribute significantly to the interpreter footprint, which is especially wasteful if the information is rarely used.
+Bytecode DSL allows a language to omit all (or some) metadata from the nodes and *reparse* a node when missing metadata is required.

-When a bytecode node is parsed, the default `BytecodeConfig` excludes source information and instrumentation tags from the parsed result.
+When a bytecode node is parsed, it takes a parsing mode that determines what metadata is retained.
+The default configuration, `BytecodeConfig.DEFAULT` excludes all metadata.
-This metadata can contribute significantly to the interpreter footprint, so it is often preferable to lazily compute this information instead of storing it eagerly.
+In many cases, this metadata is not used on the fast path, so it is often preferable to lazily compute it instead of storing it eagerly.

-Bytecode DSL intepreters achieve this lazy computation using *reparsing*.
-When metadata is required (e.g., the source section is requested) or the `BytecodeConfig` changes (via `BytecodeNodes#updateConfiguration`), the generated interpreter will invoke the same parser used to `create` the nodes, except it will retain the additional metadata (i.e., source or instrumentation information) that was requested.
+When metadata is required at a later point in time – for example, a source section is requested — the generated interpreter will invoke the same parser used to `create` the nodes.
+When it is reparsed, the extra metadata will be computed and stored on the node for subsequent access.

-In order to support reparsing, the `BytecodeParser` used to `create` nodes must be deterministic and idempotent.
+In order to support reparsing, `BytecodeParser`s **must** be deterministic and idempotent.
-The parser will be retained in a field, so languages should be considerate of the memory occupied by objects reachable from their parsers (e.g., source file contents or ASTs).
+Furthermore, the parser will be kept alive in the heap, so languages should be mindful of the memory retained by the parser (e.g., source file contents or ASTs).

-A language may choose to eagerly include some metadata it knows it will always need instead of reparsing; for example, it can use `BytecodeConfig.WITH_SOURCE` to eagerly compute source information.
+A language implementation may choose to eagerly compute metadata that will likely be needed instead of reparsing it.
+For example, if a language makes frequent use of source information, it may make sense to create nodes with `BytecodeConfig.WITH_SOURCE` to eagerly parse source information.

+### Serialization
+Bytecode DSL interpreters can support serialization, which allows a language to implement bytecode caching (à la Python's `.pyc` files).
+See the [Serialization guide](Serialization.md) for more details.

 ### Continuations
-TODO
+Bytecode DSL supports single-method continuations, whereby a bytecode node is suspended and can be resumed at a later point in time.
+Continuations allow languages to implement features like coroutines and generators that require the interpreter to suspend the state of the current method.
+See the [Continuations guide](Continuations.md) for more details.